 In addition, global vegetation models can be utilized to diagnostically simulate fire emissions by combining information on burned area, available fuel load and burning conditions.
-Satellite based burned area products can thereby serve as prescribed boundary conditions.
+Satellite based burned area products can thereby serve both as prescribed boundary conditions or as alternative verification references.
 Besides uncertainties in burned area estimates, such an approach is limited by an uncertain quantification of available fuel loads and burning conditions (e.g. combustion completeness, mortality rates, emission factors).
 Fire disturbance products will therefore be best exploited in models when consistently derived ancillary data products, such as land cover classification or biomass availability, are provided that help to constrain specific burning conditions.

 The assessment of fire emissions will be one important application of fire disturbance products.
-Fire emissions serve as boundary conditions for atmospheric aerosol and chemistry models used to assess air quality.
+Fire emissions serve as boundary conditions for atmospheric aerosol and chemistry models used to assess air quality and/or the influence of atmospheric chemistry on the climate.
 An operational usage of atmospheric composition models will require near real-time availability of the fire disturbance ECV.
 Other applications of the fire CCI product include improvement of fire model parameterisations and process studies.

-The strong interannual variability of fire activity will require data products that cover a multiyear timespan for the development and evaluation of process-based fire models as well as for the application of satellite observed burned area products as boundary condition.
+The strong interannual variability of fire activity will require data products that cover a multiyear timespan for the development and evaluation of process-based fire models as well as for the application of satellite observed burned area products as boundary conditions.
 The current CCI Fire product extends for 18 years, and thus meets this requirement.